 - Resident of Columbia or Greene County preferred

 - Direct experience with immigration system preferred

 Terms of Employment

 To Apply: This internship is open to all High School and Undergraduate students.
-Please send a cover letter with your interest in the position and relevant experience, resume, and three professional references with emails and phone numbers to firstname.lastname@example.org with “Internship Application” as the subject line.
+Please send a resume and answers to the following questions to email@example.com with “Organizing Intern Application” in the subject line.

 CCSM was built from the ground-up by members and volunteers.
 From our coordinating committee to carrying out the important work of our programming, volunteers add essential capacity to our organization.
 The key areas we are currently seeking volunteers for are pro-bono legal services, translation, web-design, transportation and grassroots fundraising.
 Please fill out this form to share your skills and passion with CCSM!
 Email firstname.lastname@example.org with any additional questions.